ajbowler/cs229-superstoleebros/README.md

 cs229-superstoleebros
 =====================

-COM S 229
-Project 2

-Name: Andrew Bowler
-NetID: ajbowler

-SIMPLEHERO STRATEGY
+#### SIMPLEHERO STRATEGY

-I store all of my data in the following static-size arrays: eatables[]: The index i vertex of each eatable on the map. vertex[]: The first vertex to go to for each ith eatable.
-BFS is called in a for loop for each vertex. length[]: The length to each ith eatable in vertex[].
+I store all of my data in the following static-size arrays:
+`eatables[]`: The index i vertex of each eatable on the map.
+`vertex[]`: The first vertex to go to for each ith eatable.
+BFS is called in a for loop for each vertex.
+`length[]`: The length to each ith eatable in vertex[].

-These three arrays are "together" in the sense that each index i is related in each array, like for example, vertex[0] is the first vertex taken to reach the eatable at eatables[0], and length[0] is the distance it takes to get there.
+These three arrays are "together" in the sense that each index i is related in each array, like for example, `vertex[0]` is the first vertex taken to reach the eatable at `eatables[0]`, and `length[0]` is the distance it takes to get there.

 My strategy is as follows:
 1. Select the closest eatable in vertex[i] (i.e. the smallest value in length[i]).
 2. Before selecting it, call BFS from it to every other eatable.
 If one can't be reached, do NOT select this eatable, and resume comparing minimum values.
 3. After selecting the eatable, find the index i of the list of neighbors that matches vertex[i] (the first vertex).
 Return that vertex.

-SMARTPOWERUP STRATEGY
+#### SMARTPOWERUP STRATEGY

 I store all of my data in the following arrays: heroes[]: The index i vertex of each hero on the map.